42esoulard/42_webserv/README.md

 - **OTHER USEFUL RESOURCES**
   - ["Computer Networking: A Top-Down Approach 7th Edition" - 856p](https://www.ucg.ac.me/skladiste/blog_44233/objava_64433/fajlovi/Computer%20Networking%20_%20A%20Top%20Down%20Approach,%207th,%20converted.pdf): a huge book on networks.

-**BEFORE STARTING, DO TESTS WITH TO SEE WHAT OUR SERVER SHOULD DO**:
+**BEFORE STARTING, DO TESTS WITH THESE TO SEE WHAT OUR SERVER SHOULD DO**:
 - [telnet](https://www.howtoforge.com/how-to-install-and-use-telnet-on-ubuntu-1804/): /!\ telnet is an unencrypted and therefore insecure protocol.
 - [nginx](http://nginx.org/en/docs/beginners_guide.html#proxy): nginx is said to be pretty secure but steps can be taken in its configuration to secure it further.